alberthfang/alberthfang.github.io/index.md

 I study American politics, political behavior, public opinion, representation, and racial and ethnic politics.
 My methodological interests include experimental methods and causal inference.
 My work is forthcoming at _Political Science Research and Methods_ and _American Politics Research_, and has been funded by the Russell Sage Foundation.

-Before graduate school, I was a policy analyst evaluating social policy programs and labor market interventions targeting low-wage workers and communities.
+Before graduate school, I was a policy analyst at a nonpartisan nonprofit research organization evaluating social policy programs and labor market interventions targeting low-wage workers and communities.